Higa Peechin

-Higa was one of the first to codify a system of kata and techniques.
-His contributions live on in several weapon katas, especially for tonfa, sai, and bō.
+Higa was among the first to codify a formal system of kata and techniques.
+His legacy persists in several weapon katas still practiced today, especially those involving the tonfa, sai, and bō.

-In a book of Taira Shinken: Ryukyu Kobudo Taikan, (published in Tokyo 1964) it is written about a man, Pechin from the island Hama Higa.
+Historical records, such as Taira Shinken's Ryukyu Kobudo Taikan (1964), suggest there may have been an earlier martial artists from Hamahiga with a similar title.
 He lived from 1663 to 1738 and demonstrated Tode and Saijutsu to the 5th Tokugawa shogun.